Bill McKibben: Climate Words

+In 2026, McKibben gave a speech at TED in favour of a global transition towards solar energy, referring primarily to its economic benefits to humanity globally.

 Views

-In 2016, McKibben wrote in The New York Times that he is "under surveillance" by "right-wing stalkers" who photograph, pursue, and inquire about him and members of his family in search of ostensible instances of environmental hypocrisy.
-"I'm being watched", he reported.
-Two years later, he wrote in the Times that he had been receiving death threats since the 1990s.
+In 2016, McKibben claimed in an opinion piece in The New York Times that he was "under surveillance" by people he characterized as "right-wing stalkers" who follow and photograph him and members of his family in search of ostensible instances of environmental hypocrisy.
+Two years later, McKibben claimed in the New York Times he had received occasional death threats since the 1990’s.

-In December 2019, along with 42 other leading cultural figures, McKibben signed a letter endorsing the British Labour Party under Jeremy Corbyn's leadership in the 2019 general election.
-The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritizes the needs of people and the planet over private profit and the vested interests of a few."
+In December 2019, McKibben and 42 others signed a letter endorsing the British Labour Party under Jeremy Corbyn's leadership in the 2019 general election.
+The letter stated: "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritizes the needs of people and the planet over private profit and the vested interests of a few."

 Personal life

-McKibben resides in Ripton, Vermont, with his wife, writer Sue Halpern.
-Their only child, Sophie, was born in 1993 in Glens Falls, New York.
+McKibben resides in Ripton, Vermont with his wife, writer Sue Halpern.
+Their only child, a daughter, was born in 1993 in Glens Falls, New York.
 He is a Schumann Distinguished Scholar at Middlebury College, where he also directs the Middlebury Fellowships in Environmental Journalism.
 McKibben is also a fellow at the Post Carbon Institute.
 He is a longtime Methodist.

 Since 2013, McKibben has been listed on the Advisory Council of the National Center for Science Education.

+In 2026, McKibben endorsed Avi Lewis in that year's federal NDP leadership race.